Welcome to Sitting

 At Sitting Lab, practice is not a 'habit' to learn but an unfolding, intuitive process of understanding ourselves and our world.
 We create conditions that reveal and strengthen our innate human capacity for wisdom, enabling us to serve the world in deeply beneficial ways.

-If we want to flourish within the always-changing interconnectedness of life, we must learn to feel our way toward a deeper understanding and embodiment of who we really are.
-This requires us to embrace new ways to learn, unlearn, and re-learn.
-It asks us to 'not know' and feel our way to wisdom. –– Robert Thomas
+If we want to be able to meet the challenges of a meta-crisis world, we must learn to feel our way toward a deeper understanding and embodiment of who we really are.
+This requires us to embrace new ways to learn, to unlearn, and to re-learn.
+It asks us to 'not know' and sense our way into a relationship with our innate wisdom. –– Robert Thomas

 Our Inspiration: